opensafely-core/airlock/docs/explanation/why-airlock.md

 ## Security

 Airlock allows us to enforce some safety controls and policies automatically.
-This includes things such as the number of required reviews, independence of reviews, and ensuring that researchers who are also output checkers are not able to review their own requests.
+This includes things such as the number of required reviews, independent review, and ensuring that researchers who are also output checkers are not able to review their own requests.

 ## User experience